nusrobomaster/Dart-FYP/docs/Base Structure.md

 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure ??a and ??b: Fully assembly CAD, (a) and fabricated assembly (b)</em>
+<em>Figure 8-3a and 8-3b: Fully assembly CAD, (a) and fabricated assembly (b)</em>
 </p>

 ### Design process: Mounting of armor components
 At the client’s request, two extra armor plates were added for use by other Calibur Robotics robots.
 They are mounted at 487 mm and 1058 mm above ground, with the upper plate inclined 27° as per competition rules.

 The mounts use the same truss design, but with 3D-printed TPU pieces between the frame and armor plates to absorb shock from repeated impacts.
-Figures ??a and ??b show the TPU mount in CAD and after installation.
+Figures 8-4a and 8-4b show the TPU mount in CAD and after installation.

 <br>
 ![Armor Mounting](assets/images/jianwen/Base-armor_plate_mount.jpg)
 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure??a and ??b: TPU mounting piece for top large armor plate CAD, right (a), and fabricated, left (b)</em>
+<em>Figure 8-4a and 8-4b: TPU mounting piece for top large armor plate CAD, right (a), and fabricated, left (b)</em>
 </p>
-Figure ?? shows the full assembly of the passive base structure with both large armor plates mounted.
+Figure 8-5 shows the full assembly of the passive base structure with both large armor plates mounted.

 <br>
 ![Full CAD](assets/images/jianwen/Base-full_structure_cad.jpg)
 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure ??: Full CAD of the passive base structure</em>
+<em>Figure 8-5: Full CAD of the passive base structure</em>
 </p>

 ### Fabrication, Assembly, and Testing
 All trusses, plates, and gussets were fabricated with support from the NUS Central Workshop using standard request procedures.

 Assembly took place in the same workshop, with minor truss adjustments made to correct fabrication errors.
 These did not delay progress.
-The completed setup revealed a useful “self-locking” feature in the linear rail, which holds the slider in place after movement (Figure ??).
+The completed setup revealed a useful “self-locking” feature in the linear rail, which holds the slider in place after movement (Figure 8-6).

 <br>
 ![Fabricated Structure](assets/images/jianwen/Base-fabricated_structure.jpg)
 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure ??: Full assembled passive base structure</em>
+<em>Figure 8-6: Full assembled passive base structure</em>
 </p>
 A dummy dart projectile of the required weight was thrown at the structure five times.
 The base remained stable with no visible damage or component failure.